Correspondence analysis: Coordinates

-To transform the singular vectors to coordinates which preserve the chisquare distances between rows or columns an additional weighting step is necessary.
+To transform the singular vectors to coordinates which preserve the chi-square distances between rows or columns an additional weighting step is necessary.
 The resulting coordinates are called principal coordinates in CA text books.
 If principal coordinates are used for rows their visualization is called a row isometric scaling in econometrics and scaling 1 in ecology.
 Since the weighting includes the singular values $\Sigma$ of the matrix of standardized residuals $S$ these coordinates are sometimes referred to as singular value scaled singular vectors, or, a little bit misleading, as eigenvalue scaled eigenvectors.
 In fact the non-trivial eigenvectors of $S S^*$are the left singular vectors $U$ of $S$ and those of $S^* S$ are the right singular vectors $V$ of $S$ while the eigenvalues of either of these matrices are the squares of the singular values $\Sigma$.
 But since all modern algorithms for CA are based on a singular value decomposition this terminology should be avoided.
-In the french tradition of CA the coordinates are sometimes called (factor) scores.
+In the French tradition of CA the coordinates are sometimes called (factor) scores.